Leaving Abuse – What to Expect in The Hours After You Go

 Feelings and thoughts: Fear, confusion, betrayal, pain, sadness, anger.
 Resolve, motivation.

-I left my home on January 22 because the police couldn’t take him out of the house.
-There was no visible “proof” because the bruises hadn’t shown yet.
+I left my home on January 22 because the police couldn't take him out of the house.
+There was no visible "proof" of violence because the bruises on my arms and neck hadn't developed yet.

 I drove to my friend's house, dazed and confused, wondering if I should report the offense or let it go one more time.
 When I checked my voice mails, I heard Will say, "Thank you, Kellie.
 This is exactly what I wanted."
 When I checked my email, I saw that he had tried to lock me out of our bank accounts by changing every possible security: username, password, security questions.